Portraits are your chance for an attorney to see how you’ll “play” on the stand. It’s not a beauty contest. It’s a do-you-look-trustworthy “audition.”

 - posture and body language consistent with the qualities outlined above

-- your face is in context–adding a background or props turns something flat-like a headshot- into a story.
-You can be sitting at a desk, in front of a building, at a law library, standing beside something doctorly or legal, on a witness stand.
+- your face is in context–adding a background or props turns something flat (a headshot) into a story.
+You can be sitting at a desk, speaking into a microphone as if on a witness stand, in front of a building such as a law library, standing beside something doctorly or legal and if you have been in the news, a news outlet may have a picture of you testifying.
+Get copyright permissions whenever you want to use someone else’s authored/photographed work.

 Your facial expression isn’t the only feature of an inviting portrait.

 - More than one position.
-Be photographed in a variety of postures, and both full body, partial body, and just your face.
-This gives you more options later.
+You will need shots in a variety of postures, and both full body, partial body, and just your face.

 - Second set of eyes-Feedback.
 Run the photo results past clients and friends, get feedback before making your final choice.
 Talk with a person who is both skilled in your field, marketing in med-legal, marketing to attorneys (aka juries, judges,) graphic design and photography.